alphagov/paas-tech-docs/source/documentation/deploying_services/route_services.md

 ![Route service request life cycle](/images/route-service.png)

-You can refer to the [Cloud Foundry documentation](https://docs.cloudfoundry.org/services/route-services.html#service-instance-responsibilities), [example route services](https://docs.cloudfoundry.org/services/route-services.html#examples), and [tutorial](https://docs.cloudfoundry.org/services/route-services.html#tutorial) [external links] to learn more about how to implement route services.
+You can refer to the [Cloud Foundry documentation on route services](https://docs.cloudfoundry.org/services/route-services.html) for more information.

 ### Example: Route service to add authentication

 In the following example we will add a route service to provide basic HTTP authentication to the bound routes.
 This can be used to restrict access to a beta application.

-An example of such a route service application code can be found in [cf basic auth route service](https://github.com/alext/cf_basic_auth_route_service) [external link].
+An example of such a route service application code can be found in the [Cloud Foundry basic auth route service](https://github.com/alext/cf_basic_auth_route_service).
 Please note this is a proof-of-concept and is not intended to run in production.

 We will deploy it as an app in the platform itself.
 Then we will bind this route service to an app named `myapp`, deployed in the London region and therefore accessible via https://myapp.london.cloudapps.digital.